Scenario Planning for Pandemic Recovery and Beyond

 The tool includes a number of key features and innovations, including the following:

-- Dynamic User Interface: We’ve developed a web-based interface to view outputs in real time, on both an absolute and per capita basis.
+- Dynamic User Interface: A web-based interface to view outputs in real time, on both an absolute and per capita basis.

-- Driving and Transit Metrics: The tool focuses on levels of driving and transit ridership, though it can also be customized to include other factors, such as walking, biking, and system performance.
+- Driving and Transit Metrics: A focus on levels of driving and transit ridership, though it can also be customized to include other factors, such as walking, biking, and system performance.

-- Varying Time Horizons: TrendLab+ has the ability to look at travel over the next 3-5 years, as well as the next 10 years, to provide both short-term and medium-term time horizons.
+- Varying Time Horizons: The ability to look at travel over the next 5, 10 and 30 years to provide both short-term and medium-term time horizons.

-- Customization: We’ve built in capabilities to customize tool data and layouts to reflect local conditions or different performance metrics.
+- Customization: Capabilities to customize tool data and layouts to reflect local conditions or different performance metrics.

-- Counter Strategies: The tool also has the ability to consider proactive countermeasures in response to expected trends.
+- Counter Strategies: The ability to consider proactive countermeasures in response to expected trends.